pagrimm/PierresBakery.Solution/README.md

 * A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.
 * The application will return the total cost of the order.
 * Total cost will be calculated using the following deals: Bread: Buy 2, get 1 free.
 A single loaf costs $5.
 Pastry: Buy 1 for \$2 or 3 for $5.
+* User can specify different kinds of pastries
+* Prices for those pastries will be calculated with the same deals (adjusted for relative price in the case of pastries)

 ## Description